Debugging Spectrum Programs

 0x4000-0xFFFF - Spectrum RAM

 The debugger code keeps the Z80 running in a loop until a command is received from the debugger client.
+So while it might be perceived that Z80 is stopped, in fact it is running a small "halt" routine.

 GDB Integration